48design/MatomoBackfillGoalsPlugin/README.md

 * only Regex Goals are supported right now
 * tested on Matomo version 4.15.1 with PHP 8.0.2

+## Installation
+Download the complete code from this repository into a folder "BackfillGoals" (or download a release) and put this folder inside the "plugins" folder on your Matomo installation.

 ## Info
 The plugin would not exist if there wasn't this [issue on the Matomo repository](https://github.com/matomo-org/matomo/issues/6183) which was a good starting point for the rest of the code.

-**Please make a backup of your data as of the time writing this the plugin is only tested on one single Matomo installation with a manageable number of websites.**
+***Please make a backup of your data as of the time writing this the plugin is only tested on one single Matomo installation with a manageable number of websites!***

 ## Donation
 If this project helps you to update your Matomo statistics, you can sponsor us a cup of :coffee: - or two! :)